ansible-collections/ansible-consul/README.md

 - `vars/*.yml`
 - Hosts inventory file (see `examples/vagrant_hosts` for an example)

+NOTE: The label for servers in the hosts inventory file must be `[cluster_nodes]` as shown in the example.
+The role will not function properly if the label name is anything else.

-many of these can also be further overridden by environment variables as well;
+Many of these can also be further overridden by environment variables as well;
 the variables are named and described below:

 ### `consul_version`